mpetruska/uk-modulo-scala/README.md

 Version history
 ---------------

+* 5.50.0 - updates implementation according to [version 5.50 of the spec](https://www.vocalink.com/media/3068/vocalink-validating-account-numbers-v550.pdf)
+  (valid from 2019-03-18)
 * 5.40.0 - updates implementation according to [version 5.40 of the spec](https://www.vocalink.com/media/3061/vocalink-validating-account-numbers-v540.pdf)
   (valid from 2019-01-28)
 * 5.30.0 - updates implementation according to [version 5.30 of the spec](https://www.vocalink.com/media/3047/vocalink-validating-account-numbers-v530.pdf)